angular/angular/src/material/sidenav/sidenav.md

 represents the primary content of the page, it may make sense to mark it `role="main"`.
 If no more specific role makes sense, `role="region"` is again a good fallback.

+#### Focus management
+The sidenav has the ability to capture focus.
+This behavior is turned on for the `push` and `over` modes and it is off for `side` mode.
+You can change its default behavior by the `autoFocus` input.

+By default the first tabbable element will recieve focus upon open.
+If you want a different element to be focused, you can set the `cdkFocusInitial` attribute on it.

 ### Troubleshooting

 #### Error: A drawer was already declared for 'position="..."'